siriuslythough/StanNet/README.md

 | `--out_dir` | str | `saved_models/` | Output directory for checkpoints. |
 | `--modelName` | str | `best_model` | Base name for saved checkpoint(s). |

-> Device is auto‑detected (CUDA if available, otherwise CPU) inside the scripts.
+> Device is auto‑detected (CUDA if available then MPS if available otherwise CPU) inside the scripts.

 ## Validate / Inference
 Classify a single image with a saved model: